Manage your apps in the Microsoft Teams admin center

 In the left navigation of the Microsoft Teams admin center, go to Teams apps > Manage apps.
 You must be a global admin or Teams service admin to access the page.

-The Manage apps page isn't available yet in Microsoft 365 Government Community Cloud (GCC) deployments of Teams.
+The Manage apps page isn't available yet in Microsoft 365 Government Community Cloud High (GCCH) or Department of Defense (DoD) deployments of Teams.

 You can view every app including the following information about each app.